dcwalker/WhyWeUseGit/README.markdown

 ### Why is merging easier? ###

 You know where the branch came from!
 Ever tried to figure out where a branch cuts off from trunk in subversion?
-This information what be very useful when merging or even reviewing a large change set but is aggravatingly difficult to figure out in subversion.
+This information would be very useful when merging or even reviewing a large change set but is aggravatingly difficult to figure out in subversion.

 Don't merge code that's already merged!
 When you merge a branch, git knows what has already been merged so it only merges what's new.
 Here's an example of why this is so powerful: